← Vault Index

 Output 10 — Kathryn's Action Items

-1. A markdown action-items doc at cyp/tpc/sessions/tpc-action-items-[YYYY-MM-DD].md — three sections (Build/listen, Decision, Doc-update), each item with: what it is, by-when, status (drafted / scheduled / pending decision / kit-handled).
+1. A markdown action-items doc at cyp/tpc/group/tpc-action-items-[YYYY-MM-DD].md — three sections (Build/listen, Decision, Doc-update), each item with: what it is, by-when, status (drafted / scheduled / pending decision / kit-handled).

 2. Gmail drafts when warranted — but ONLY for actions that fit the 2-email-per-week cadence.
 The Monday recap (Output 1) and Friday email (Output 8) already exist as Gmail drafts; the action items output should never produce additional member-facing emails.

-3. Calendar events proposed for deep-work blocks — listen-pass, kit-build, scaffold finalization, decision-by deadlines.
+3. Calendar events proposed for deep-work blocks — build time, research/answer-finding, decision-by deadlines.
 Use the calendar MCP to create them.
 Each event has: title, description (what's being done, what inputs needed, what the output is), duration, target date.

 1. Read Output 2 (personal recap) — the "Action Items" section there is the source list